andrejcremoznik/WordPressBP/readme.md

 [/srv/http/project/repo/myproject]$ git remote add production user@remotehost:/srv/http/project/repo/myproject
 ```

-To deploy am update simply push to this new remote
+To deploy an update simply push to this new remote

 ```
 [/srv/http/project/repo/myproject]$ git push production master
 ```

-*On production server:*
+**On production server:**

 Create symlinks from the contents of `code` to appropriate locations inside `webdir`.